-Gamification, when used properly, is like a learner engagement kit providing a set of useful tools (or game mechanics) that can make your learning content more effective.
+What are the uses for gamification?
+Well, when used properly, gamification is like a learner engagement kit providing a set of useful tools (or game mechanics) that can make your learning content more effective.
 If the game mechanics are the tools, think of this article as the user-manual.

 To give you some inspiration in your gamified online learning adventure, here are 10 uses for gamification in online learning to make your training go a little further.